qanastek/DeskMap-V1/README.md

    * The set departure/arrival option in the informations menu when you right click on the map.
 6. Press start

-The project wiki (put a hyperlink) contains detailed instructions regarding how to use the software.
+The project Wiki (put a hyperlink) contains detailed instructions regarding how to use the software.

 ## Dependencies